Hipster random walks, random series-parallel graph and random homogeneous systems: Introduction

-\textbf{A new paper by P.~Morfe.} Theorem \ref{t:main} is (almost) identical to what has been independently established by Morfe~\cite{morfe}, whose manuscript was posted on arXiv a few days before ours.
+{ \textbf{A new paper by P.~Morfe}}. $\; $ Theorem \ref{t:main} is (almost) identical to what has been independently established by Morfe~\cite{morfe}, whose manuscript was posted on arXiv a few days before ours.
 Studying the recursive distributional equation satisfied by the cumulative distribution function of the logarithm of homogeneous systems, Morfe~\cite{morfe} proved that upon a suitable normalization, the cumulative distribution function converges, in an appropriate function space, to a limiting function satisfying a certain partial differential equation (PDE).
-Since it was known (\cite{addario-berry-cairns-devroye-kerriou-mitchell}) that this PDE characterizes the cumulative distribution function of the law with density $\frac34 \, (1-x^2) \, {\bf 1}_{\{ |x| <1 \} }$, this yields the desired conclusion.
+Since it was known (\cite{addario-berry-cairns-devroye-kerriou-mitchell}) that this PDE characterizes the cumulative distribution function of the law with density $\frac34 (1\! -\! x^2) {\bf 1}_{\{ |x| <1 \} }$, this yields the desired conclusion.
 The method in Morfe~\cite{morfe} relies on an adroit analysis of the recursive distributional equation by means of PDE techniques (extending the approach of Barles and Souganidis~\cite{barles-souganidis}).
 Our method is more bare-handed.
 The basic idea, going back at least to \cite{auffinger-cable} in the study of the distance in the critical random series-parallel graph, consists in establishing that the cumulative distribution function of homogeneous systems is bounded from above by an explicit (cumulative distribution) function and also from below by another explicit (cumulative distribution) function.
 This is done by an induction argument on $n$.
-While we are guided by the statement of Conjecture \ref{conj:zeta(3)} to find appropriate candidates for the explicit functions,\footnote{Actually only one such explicit function is needed, thanks to the symmetry of the limiting density $\frac34 \, (1-x^2) \, {\bf 1}_{\{ |x| <1 \} }$; see Section \ref{s:proof}.} it is technically involving to prove that the comparison is preserved under the operation (in law) $X_n \mapsto \ff (X_n, \, \widehat{X}_n)$, due to the fact that the random function $\ff$ takes values in both $\mathscr{H}_+$ and $\mathscr{H}_-$ with positive probability.
+While we are guided by the statement of Conjecture \ref{conj:zeta(3)} to find appropriate candidates for the explicit functions, it is technically involving to prove that the comparison is preserved under the operation (in law) $X_n \mapsto \ff (X_n, \, X'_n)$, due to the fact that the random function $\ff$ takes values in both $\mathscr{H}_+$ and $\mathscr{H}_-$ with positive probability.
 This is the main difficulty in our proof.